uboslinux/ubos-docs/source/users/installation.rst

    * Select "Use an existing virtual hard drive file" and pick the downloaded boot image file in the popup.
 You may need to select the little icon there to get a file selection dialog.

+#.
+By default, VirtualBox will put your virtual machine behind a special VirtualBox NAT on
+   your local host.
+That means you wouldn't be able to access it with a web browser.
+   To avoid this, either:

+   * Set your networking mode to "bridged": Click on "Network".
+In the pop-up, select tab "Adapter 1", and choose "Bridged Adapter".
+Click "Ok".
+(This should work unless your Ethernet or Wifi network isn't willing to hand out more than one DHCP address to the same machine; it happens on some tightly managed networks).
+Or:

+   * Activate two virtual networking interfaces, one as "NAT", and one as "Host only":
+     Click on "Networking".
+In the pop-up, first select tab "Adapter 1", and choose "NAT".
+     Then, select tab "Adapter 2", make sure that "Enable Network Adapter" is checked, and choose "Host-only adapter".
+Click "Ok".

-   * In the main window, click "Start".
+#.
+In the main window, click "Start".
 The virtual machine should now be booting.

 #.
 When the boot process is finished, log in as user ``root``.
 By default, there is no
    password on the console.